 The Corporate Alliance Program's (CAP) NYCEO M/WBE Mentorship Program helps City-certified M/WBE goods and services firms build capacity through one-on-one and group mentoring and learning seminars.
 During an eight-month mentoring period, the Mentees work on specific growth goals for their businesses under the counseling of their Mentor and peer mentoring from their fellow group Mentees.
 Cohort firms also attend two to three learning seminars, one of which is a procurement panel of corporate partners.
-During the reporting period, the Program kicked off its fifth cohort of 18 mentees who were initially matched and grouped with seven mentors from entrepreneur organizations at CAP partner Experis' midtown offices.
+During the reporting period, 13 mentees were participating in the Program's fifth cohort, engaged with 6 mentors and attended a Hiring and Retaining Talent learning seminar, which was also open to program alumni.

 Strategic Steps for Growth is an eight-month executive education program designed for M/WBEs, offered in partnership with the NYU Stern School of Business' W.R.
 Berkley Innovation Lab and NYU Division of Operations.
-The program provides participants with a new professional network, including business experts, university professors, and other business owners, and offers guidance for every aspect of business operations as well as a focus on capacity building for City and government contract opportunities for the enrolled M/WBEs.
-Participants learn the strategic skills needed to run a growing company and create a custom, threeyear growth plan for their businesses.
+The program provides participants with a new professional network, including business experts, university professors, and other business owners, and offers guidance for every aspects of business operations as well as a focus on capacity building for City and government contract opportunities for the enrolled M/WBEs.
+Participants learn the strategic skills needed to run a growing company and create a custom, three-year growth plan for their businesses.
 In July of the reporting period, eight M/WBE firms graduated as part of the 2019-2020 cohort.

 New York City Economic Development Corporation and SBS launched the Contract Financing Loan Fund in FY 2017.
 The Loan Fund enhances the ability of business owners to access the capital they need to win, take on and perform successfully on NYC contracts, and reduces the cost of capital to a 3% annual interest rate.
-During the reporting period, \$2,275,000 had been awarded through the Loan Fund.
+During the reporting period, \$2,529,589 had been awarded through the Loan Fund.